maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 Whoever builds it out, whether Aaron and Petabridge or other parties, they will have to compete with the NuGet gallery.
 Take this into account early on, as doing so will matter more for sustainability of the NuGet marketplace as a whole, than supporting 50 different subscription schemes.
-It also matters, but trust and sustainability are key in this story.
+That also matters, but trust and sustainability are key in this story.